Death March to the Parallel World Rhapsody: Characters

 A powerful sorcerer turned king of the undead.
 Zen is a reincarnated person who was reborn into a loving noble family in the fantasy world.
 He was betrayed by a jealous noble, who desired his wife, which led to his death, his family's execution, and his wife's rape and death.
 Zen's intense desire for revenge caused him to rise as a powerful undead that avenged the deaths of his family by killing not only the noble responsible, but his entire extended family as well.
 While Zen challenges Satou to a contest of strength and will for custody of Misanaria, his actual desire is to die at the hands of a true hero.
 After Satuu passes the tests, he slays Zen, ending his immortal undead existence.
 Before he disappears, Zen warns Satou to watch over Arisa and not allow her to make the same mistakes that he did.

 Zen's story became a play, but nobles demanded the ending changed, so they can preserve their image of "good guys"; though the commoners don't buy it.

 Media

 Light novel

 Hiro Ainana first published Death March to the Parallel World Rhapsody as a web novel on the user-generated content site Shōsetsuka ni Narō in 2013, before republishing it as a light novel with illustrations by shri.
 The first volume was released by Fujimi Shobo in March 2014.
-Thirty-three volumes have been released to date.
+Thirty-six volumes have been released to date.
 North American publisher Yen Press announced its license to the novels on May 20, 2016.